 Collaboration and cooperation are not synonyms.
 Collaborative teams have a common goal that requires the strengths of all involved parties.
 This goal is more specific than a company-wide objective.
 Cooperation is much simpler.
 If you’re pleasantly supporting other individuals’ or teams’ goals, you’re cooperating with them.
 Collaboration generally requires cooperation; cooperation does not necessarily mean a project is collaborative.
 However, some corporate cultures fail to acknowledge the key differences between these two practices.

 One practice is not necessarily better than the other.
 Different goals, circumstances, and scenarios call for collaboration or cooperation—or both.
 Yet, in order to be truly innovative and bring products to market quickly, collaboration is key.
-It’s essential for engineering, IP, marketing, and leadership teams to understand the difference between collaboration and cooperation so that they can implement them effectively.
+It’s essential for engineering, IP, marketing, and leadership teams to understand the difference between collaboration and cooperation so they can implement them effectively.

 Encouraging cross-team collaboration can unlock innovative ideas more quickly, giving your organization a competitive advantage.
 This sounds like a no-brainer, but putting collaboration into practice may be more difficult than it appears.
 The first step to a more collaborative culture is examining what roadblocks have inhibited teamwork in the past.
 Removing these barriers to collaboration allows teams to work toward a common goal without institutional obstacles.